robloxarchiver/dx9lua/README.md

 ![](https://github.com/RobloxArchiver/dx9lua/blob/main/images/demo.gif)

 Created and Maintained by RobloxArchiver.
 The git is OPEN to contributions!
+In the event you find a issue or get errors, make a Issue!
+If you want to add code of course make a pull whenever!

 # Installation
 There are multiple ways to get `dx9lua`.
 Pick your own flavor!